Philly Declares Curfew After Nights of Unrest Over Killing of Walter Wallace Jr.

 - Wallace was shot and killed by two Philadelphia police officers Monday.

-Governor Tom Wolf signed a proclamation of disaster emergency while Mayor Kenney implemented a citywide curfew for Philadelphia following two nights of protest, unrest and looting in the aftermath of Philadelphia police shooting and killing Walter Wallace Jr.
+A citywide curfew is now in effect for Philadelphia following two nights of protest, unrest and looting in the aftermath of Philadelphia police shooting and killing Walter Wallace Jr.

+The curfew went into effect at 9 p.m. and will last through 6 a.m.
+Thursday.
+Residents are being urged to stay inside during that time.
+Grocery stores, restaurants and pharmacies may choose to operate delivery services past 9 p.m.

+Governor Tom Wolf also signed a proclamation of disaster emergency for Philadelphia.

 Wolf's proclamation authorizes state agencies to use all available resources and personnel to help Philadelphia deal with the continued unrest.